SwedbankPay/developer.swedbankpay.com/payments/swish/seamless-view.md

 directly on your website.
 This gives the consumer a frictionless experience as we are handling the payment in the implemented `iframe` on your page (see example below).

-* When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-* After that you need to collect the consumer's Swish registered mobile number and make a POST request towards Swedbank Pay, to create a sales transaction.
-* Swedbank Pay will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
-* If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed, and you will have to make a `GET` request to check the payment status.
-* The flow is explained in the sequence diagram below.

 ![screenshot of the seamless view swish payment page][seamless-view-img]{:height="250px" width="660px"}